meera-rm/CapstoneGroup5/README.md

-## Welcome to Scholar Sheep! - CapstoneGroup5
+## Welcome to ScholarSheep!- CapstoneGroup5